 A. Our frozen raw diets will cost about the same as feeding a grain-free kibble diet.
-Animals will often consume up to twice the recommended amount of raw food during transitional periods, until nutritional deficiencies are satisfied.
+Animals will often consume up to twice the recommended amount of raw food during transitional periods until nutritional deficiencies are satisfied.
 Once nutritionally saturated, usually in the first 30 days, most pets will automatically cut their food intake to normal levels, resulting in costs per day just slightly higher than premium dry or canned foods.
-Most customers’ analysis of this cost report health promoting raw food as the least expensive way to raise animals, especially when considering money saved on health care costs and supplementation.
+Most customers’ analysis of this cost report health promoting raw food as the least expensive way to raise animals, especially when considering the money saved on health care costs and supplementation.

 Q. Why have dogs recently been classified as Omnivores?

 A. In our dictionaries, Mr. Webster still classifies a dog as carnivorous (flesh-eating), direct descendants of wolf (genus Canis).
-Perhaps this myth of defining our domestic genus Canis as omnivores has been promoted by self-serving pet food companies trying to justify turning our canine companions into “corn dogs” (a veterinarian nickname for the well apparent unhealthy dogs fed grain filled kibble).
+Perhaps this myth of defining our domestic genus Canis as omnivores has been promoted by self-serving pet food companies trying to justify turning our canine companions into “corn dogs” (a veterinarian nickname for the well apparent unhealthy dogs fed grain-filled kibble).

 We believe that our domesticated genus Canis pals are still carnivores, that they prefer fresh meat, and that they thrive best on nutrition that only the raw meat diets can provide, whether eaten in the wild and/or purchased from a health conscious raw meat manufacturer like us.
 Unlike pet food advertisements and packaging, natural science proves that a carnivore’s natural biological make-up has not changed throughout the transition from non-domesticated animals into domesticated pets.